delphix/lab-guides/README.md

-# tutorials
+# Tutorials
-Delphix tutorials and exercises for use with LabAlchemy.
+Delphix tutorials and lab exercises for use with LabAlchemy.